viewflow/viewflow/README.rst

 Ad-hoc business process automation framework for Django.

-The process logic in django-viewflow is concentrated in one clearly defined `flow`.
+The process logic defined with django-viewflow is concentrated in one clearly defined `flow`.
 You can organize your views, background jobs, user permission checking in a simple, intuitive django-friendly way.

 .. image:: tests/examples/shipment/doc/ShipmentProcess.png